 Our commercial success depends upon our ability and the ability of our collaborators to develop, manufacture, market and sell our product candidates and use our proprietary technologies without infringing the proprietary rights and intellectual property of third parties.
 The biotechnology and pharmaceutical industries are characterized by extensive and frequent litigation regarding patents and other intellectual property rights.
 We may in the future become party to, or threatened with, adversarial proceedings or litigation regarding intellectual property rights with respect to our product candidates and technology, including interference proceedings before the USPTO.
 Our competitors or other third parties may assert infringement claims against us, alleging that our products or technologies are covered by their patents.
 Given the vast number of patents in our field of technology, we cannot be certain that we do not infringe existing patents or that we will not infringe patents that may be granted in the future.
-Many companies have filed, and continue to file, patent applications related to SHP2 inhibitors, FGFR2 inhibitors, PI3K inhibitors, CDK2 inhibitors and ERα degraders.
+Many companies have filed, and continue to file, patent applications related to SHP2 inhibitors, FGFR2 inhibitors and PI3K inhibitors.
 Some of these patent applications have already been allowed or issued, and others may issue in the future.
-Since these areas are competitive and of strong interest to pharmaceutical and biotechnology companies, there will likely be additional patent applications patents granted in the future, as well as additional research and development programs expected in the future.
-Furthermore, because patent applications can take many years to issue and may be confidential for 18 months or more after filing, and because pending patent claims can be revised before issuance, there may be applications now pending which may latter result in issued patents that may be infringed by the manufacture, use or sale of our product candidates, or the practice of our technology.
-Moreover, we may face patent infringement claims from non-practicing entities that have
+Since these areas are competitive and of strong interest to pharmaceutical and biotechnology companies, there will likely be additional patent applications can take many years to issue and may be confidential for 18 months or more after filing, and because pending patent claims can be revised before issuance, there may be applications now pending which may later result in issued patents that may be infringed by the manufacture, use or sale of our product candidates, or the practice of our technology.
+Moreover, we may face patent infringement claims from non-practicing entities that have no relevant product revenue and against whom our owned patent portfolio and any patent portfolio we may license in the future may thus have no deterrent effect.